 This is a permanent residence permit.
 It enables the visa holders to reside inside the territorial limits of Australia for an unlimited period of time.
 Skilled - Nominated (subclass 190) Visa, the visa in question, also enables the involved persons to travel to, and gain entry into the country, for countless times, for a period of 5 years, from the time the said permit is offered to them.

-The end of the validity of the permit in question does not at all, in any manner, impact the permanent residency status of the candidates provided they happen to be inside the territorial jurisdictions of Down Under.
+The end of the validity of the permit in question does not at all, in any manner, impact the permanent residency status of the candidates provided they happen to be inside the territorial jurisdictions of Australia.
 But, those applicants who could be keen to carry on entering and leaving the nation making use of their prized permanent resident status in the wake of expiry of the initial permit are directed to get a Resident Return Visa (RRV).
 The eligibility, or otherwise, of the aspirants, for this visa, will depend on the actual time period for which they may have resided inside the country.

 The applicants should garner not less than 60 points, which is the pass marks, to be qualified to file an application for this visa.